bytecodealliance/governance/TSC/core-and-hosted-projects.md

 Core projects are the Bytecode Alliance's flagships and are held to an even higher standard than hosted projects.
 In return, core projects are prominently advertised on the Bytecode Alliance webpage and can elect a delegate to the Bytecode Alliance's Technical Steering Committee, as per [the TSC charter](https://github.com/bytecodealliance/governance/blob/main/TSC/charter.md#composition).

-Note that it is expected that most hosted projects will never become core projects, even if they satisfy the technical criteria.
-Core project status is reserved for flagship projects of exceptional strategic value to the Bytecode Alliance.
+Note that it is expected that most hosted projects will not become core projects, even if they satisfy the [technical requirements of core projects](../.github/ISSUE_TEMPLATE/core-project.md).
+Core project status is reserved for projects of exceptional strategic value to the Bytecode Alliance in the fulfillment of its mission.
+These projects typically have the following qualities:

+* End-user facing and widely adopted
+* Under active development and have long-term roadmaps
+* Major-versioned releases

+Core projects must further the mission of the Bytecode Alliance and be seen as vital to its success, as assessed by the TSC.

 ## Applying for Adoption as a Hosted Project